 For most of us, there’s no replacement for a good companion when taking a weekend out-of-town or an extended road trip, especially when that companion walks on all fours and howls at the moon.

 Traveling with your furry friend in the Southwest is the best; that is, until it comes time to find a place to stay.
 Strict no-pet policies may have you turning toward a shady rundown motel to rest your weary head.

 Fortunately, Arizona has no shortage of rustic retreats allowing pets.
 We’ve rounded up a list of some stellar pet-friendly cabin rentals around the state.
 Whether you’re exploring the Grand Canyon, escaping the city in the Tonto National Forest, or searching for an outdoor getaway, there are plenty of options available to you and your pup.

-A-Frame Mountain View Cabin (Flagstaff)
+4. A-Frame Mountain View Cabin

 If the 1970s A-Frame Mountain View Cabin looks familiar, it’s because it was the set of an American Eagle Outfitters campaign — and at a glance, it’s not hard to see why.
 This picturesque cabin is precisely what you would want from your rustic getaway.